mermaid/alfred-dark-mode-toggle/README.md

 # mojave-darkmode-toggle
-a script and Alfred workflow to toggle/enable/disable dark mode for macOS Mojave
+a script and Alfred workflow to toggle/enable/disable dark mode for macOS Mojave.
+It will also toggle the Alfred theme to match the interface as well.

 [![Preview of the toggle workflow](assets/workflow.png) Download Workflow](https://github.com/mermaid/mojave-darkmode-toggle/raw/master/Toggle%20Theme.alfredworkflow)